openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 recommended.

 Further details and examples related to a model representation in memory are given in the sections below and provided in the context for a better explanation.
+Also, refer to the [Graph Traversal and Modification Using `Port`s and `Connection`s](#graph-ports-and-conneсtions) for more information about ports and connections.

 ## Model Conversion Pipeline <a name="model-conversion-pipeline"></a>
 The model conversion pipeline can be represented with the following diagram: